safatjamil/linate/README.md

 If your file is in the current directory you do not need the --dir flag.<br/>
 **Flags**
 ```
---dir     directory of the original file that needs to be backed up.
+--dir     directory where the backup files are located.
 Default is the current directory
 --file    name of the file
 --number  number of backup to delete.
 The default is 1
 ```